ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 SoftEther also provides a dedicated VPN Client software for both Windows and Linux.
 It supports a SoftEther specific protocol called **Ethernet over HTTPS** or **SSL-VPN** which is very powerful.
 It uses HTTPS protocol and port 443 in order to establish a VPN tunnel, and because this port is well-known, almost all firewalls, proxy servers and NATs can pass the packet.
 In order to use SSL-VPN protocol, you must download and install SoftEther VPN Client, which can be obtained from their website.

-Alternatively, and what we’ll do here, you can use the built-in VPN capabilities of Windows 7 or above.
+Alternatively, and what we'll do here, you can use the built-in VPN capabilities of Windows 7 or above.

 ### Step 12: Set up IP Forwarding
 We have to query the sysctl kernel value ```net.ipv4.ip_forward``` to see if forwarding is enabled or not